sbancuz/Appunti/Search algorithm.md

 ![[step cost.png]]

 An optimal solution is a solution with the lowest cost.
-The cost of a path is the sum of the costs of the arcs that compose the path.
+The cost of a [[Paths]] is the sum of the costs of the arcs that compose the path.

 The problem arises with the size of the state space, because it tends to be massive.
 For example the 8-puzzle has $9! = 362880$ states, and the 15-puzzle $16!$ which is computationally taxing just for a relatively small and simple game.
 ## Reducing the search space